 Should You Pay the Ransom?

-Tip: Invest in cybersecurity insurance that covers ransomware.
-This insurance pays the ransom for 94 percent of organizations, so even though the overall cost of a ransomware attack may be higher, it gets passed on to your insurance company, not your business.
+Tip: Invest in cybersecurity insurance that covers ransomware, which pays the ransom for certain organizations.
+So, even though the overall cost of a ransomware attack may be higher, it gets passed on to your insurance company, not your business.

 Methods for IT Administrators